Amgen Inc. (NASDAQ:AMGN) Shares Bought by Castle Rock Wealth Management LLC

-Castle Rock Wealth Management LLC grew its holdings in shares of Amgen Inc. (NASDAQ:AMGN – Get Rating) by 14.9% during the 4th quarter, HoldingsChannel.com reports.
-The firm owned 1,215 shares of the medical research company’s stock after buying an additional 158 shares during the period.
-Castle Rock Wealth Management LLC’s holdings in Amgen were worth $310,000 as of its most recent filing with the Securities and Exchange Commission.
+Castle Rock Wealth Management LLC raised its position in Amgen Inc. (NASDAQ:AMGN – Get Rating) by 14.9% in the 4th quarter, according to its most recent filing with the SEC.
+The firm owned 1,215 shares of the medical research company’s stock after acquiring an additional 158 shares during the period.
+Castle Rock Wealth Management LLC’s holdings in Amgen were worth $310,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
-EdgeRock Capital LLC acquired a new stake in shares of Amgen in the 3rd quarter worth approximately $25,000.
-Leelyn Smith LLC grew its holdings in shares of Amgen by 80.3% in the 3rd quarter.
-Leelyn Smith LLC now owns 110 shares of the medical research company’s stock worth $25,000 after acquiring an additional 49 shares during the period.
-Capital Wealth Alliance LLC acquired a new stake in shares of Amgen in the 2nd quarter worth approximately $26,000.
-Glassy Mountain Advisors Inc. acquired a new stake in Amgen during the 4th quarter valued at $26,000.
-Finally, Coston McIsaac & Partners acquired a new stake in Amgen during the 2nd quarter valued at $27,000.
+Other hedge funds also recently made changes to their positions in the company.
+Glassy Mountain Advisors Inc. purchased a new position in shares of Amgen in the 4th quarter valued at about $26,000.
+Legacy Bridge LLC increased its holdings in shares of Amgen by 930.0% in the 4th quarter.
+Legacy Bridge LLC now owns 103 shares of the medical research company’s stock valued at $27,000 after purchasing an additional 93 shares in the last quarter.
+Coston McIsaac & Partners purchased a new position in shares of Amgen in the 2nd quarter valued at about $27,000.
+EdgeRock Capital LLC purchased a new position in shares of Amgen in the 3rd quarter valued at about $25,000.
+Finally, Leelyn Smith LLC increased its holdings in Amgen by 80.3% during the 3rd quarter.
+Leelyn Smith LLC now owns 110 shares of the medical research company’s stock valued at $25,000 after acquiring an additional 49 shares in the last quarter.
 Institutional investors and hedge funds own 75.53% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 8th.
-Shareholders of record on Thursday, May 18th will be issued a $2.13 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 8th.
+Investors of record on Thursday, May 18th will be issued a $2.13 dividend.
+This represents a $8.52 annualized dividend and a yield of 3.39%.
 The ex-dividend date is Wednesday, May 17th.
-This represents a $8.52 dividend on an annualized basis and a yield of 3.39%.
-Amgen’s dividend payout ratio is currently 70.36%.
+Amgen’s payout ratio is currently 70.36%.

 Wall Street Analysts Forecast Growth

-A number of research analysts have weighed in on the company.
-Royal Bank of Canada reduced their price target on Amgen from $268.00 to $258.00 and set a “sector perform” rating on the stock in a research note on Wednesday, February 1st.
-Wells Fargo & Company raised Amgen from an “equal weight” rating to an “overweight” rating and reduced their price target for the stock from $275.00 to $265.00 in a research note on Monday, March 13th.
-SVB Securities reduced their price target on Amgen from $282.00 to $267.00 in a research note on Thursday, February 2nd.
-StockNews.com began coverage on Amgen in a research report on Thursday, March 16th.
-They issued a “strong-buy” rating on the stock.
-Finally, Barclays cut their target price on Amgen from $240.00 to $230.00 and set an “underweight” rating on the stock in a research report on Wednesday, February 1st.
-Four analysts have rated the stock with a sell rating, three have assigned a hold rating, six have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, Amgen currently has an average rating of “Hold” and a consensus target price of $251.44.
+AMGN has been the subject of several recent research reports.
+SVB Leerink dropped their target price on shares of Amgen from $282.00 to $267.00 and set a “market perform” rating for the company in a report on Thursday, February 2nd.
+BMO Capital Markets dropped their target price on shares of Amgen from $276.00 to $253.00 and set a “market perform” rating for the company in a report on Wednesday, February 1st.
+Cowen dropped their target price on shares of Amgen from $307.00 to $289.00 and set an “outperform” rating for the company in a report on Wednesday, February 1st.
+SVB Securities dropped their target price on shares of Amgen from $282.00 to $267.00 in a report on Thursday, February 2nd.
+Finally, Argus decreased their price target on shares of Amgen from $300.00 to $270.00 in a research note on Monday, February 6th.
+Four equities research analysts have rated the stock with a sell rating, three have issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $251.44.

 About Amgen